 In some states, Medicaid dental financing extends to adults who can also receive limited free dental care.
-Search for your state to see what benefits you can receive when enrolled in Medicaid.
+Check out this article on Medicaid to learn more.

 Veneers on finance

 Veneers, being a completely cosmetic treatment, are almost never covered by insurance or Medicaid.
 If you want to get veneers to improve the appearance of your smile, you'll need to pay for private treatment or find an insurance plan that includes this service, often with a much higher premium.

 Veneers can cost anywhere from $250 to $2,500 each, depending on the type, with porcelain veneers being the most expensive.
 If you want to fix several teeth or a whole jaw, you might need to get financing for your veneers